paulHasselkuss/W210/exampleSite/content/docs/_index.md

 To use a different base image, overwrite `assets/social/card-base.png`.

+### Encrypted Mail Adresses

+Links to email addresses are encrypted using simple JavaScript:

+example@example.org

+Click [here](mailto:example@example.org "This becomes the mail's topic") to send me an email.

 ### Math

 Mathematical equations are supported and enabled by default: `x = {-b \pm \sqrt{b^2-4ac} \over 2a}` becomes: \(x = {-b \pm \sqrt{b^2-4ac} \over 2a}\).